Pedro de Arbués: Life

 Pedro de Arbués was born at Épila in the region of Zaragoza to the nobleman Antonio de Arbués and Sancia Ruiz.

 He studied philosophy perhaps in Huesca but later travelled to Bologna on a scholarship to the Spanish College of Saint Clement which was part of the Bologna college.
 He obtained his doctorate in 1473 while he served as a professor of moral philosophical studies or ethics.
 Upon his return to Spain he became a member of the cathedral chapter of the canons regular at La Seo where he made his religious profession in 1474.

 At around that time Ferdinand and Isabella had obtained from Pope Sixtus IV a papal bull to establish in their kingdom a tribunal for searching out heretics, the Inquisition had been first established in Spain in Aragón, 14th century, to counteract the Catharism heresy.
 Those Jews who had received baptism were known as conversos; some might have continued to practice Judaism in secret, called 'judaizantes'.
 Tomás de Torquemada, a Marrano surname, was in 1483 appointed as the Grand Inquisitor for Castile.
-Espina, confessor of Isabella, was formerly a rabin.
+Espina, confessor of Isabella, was formerly a rabbi.
 Torquemada then appointed Arbués and Pedro Gaspar Juglar as Inquisitors Provincial in the Kingdom of Aragon on 4 May 1484.
 Their work was opposed by converts and people who saw it as a threat to their freedoms.

+Murder

 On 14 September 1485 Pedro was attacked in the cathedral as he knelt before the altar and had been wearing armour since he knew his work posed great risks.
 Despite wearing a helmet and chain mail under the tunic he died from his wounds on 17 September.
 His remains were entombed in a special chapel dedicated to him.
 The Inquisition was unpopular in Aragon as it was seen as a Castilian attack on the charters, privileges and local laws.
 The most powerful families among the converted Jews: the Sánchez, Montesa, Abadía (AbdYah), Paterno and Santangel families seem to have been involved in funding the murder.